 CUPE 1975 provides two bursaries and scholarships for members and their children.
+Norm Quan Bursary and the Glen Makahonuk Scholarship.
 For more information, contact the office at 306-966-7015.
-2017 Application forms now available.
+2018 Application forms now available.

 Norm Quan Memorial Bursary

 Applicants must be registered full-time in a recognized Canadian post-secondary educational institution and be a member in good standing for at least two years in CUPE 1975 (University of Saskatchewan), OR have a parent, legal guardian or spouse with at least two years continuous membership in CUPE 1975.
 Applicants or sponsors must have attended at least three membership meetings in the past 12 months.

 Four $1,000.00 Bursaries will be available.